mdn/interactive-examples/CONTRIBUTING-HTML.md

 Pay attention to how the example will look at narrower widths.
 When you test the example locally, it gets to occupy the whole browser window.
 But when embedded in an MDN page the example has to share space with other page elements.

 As a rough guide: https://developer.mozilla.org/en-US/docs/User:wbamberg/HTML_editor_user_test_pages/datalist shows what the editor will look like in an MDN page.
 In that page, with a browser window width of 1440 px, the entire editor gets about 1000px of width, and the output pane gets about 375px.
-So examples really need to well at this width.
+So examples really need to work well at this width.

 Of course it's possible that people will have a narrower browser window, and ideally the example should still work with that, too.
 The [interactive examples for CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)  switch mode from side-by-side to top-and-bottom with the editor at about 730px, which would give the HTML output window only about 260px.
 So we can take 260px as the minimum width we can expect to support - there's no point worrying about accommodating narrower widths than this.
 Having the layout work at 260px is potentially quite hard to achieve, and if it's not practical then that's OK, but you should consider it.